Human Rights in Health and Social Care

 Right to Informed Consent

 What does it mean for a person to give informed consent, and why is it crucial during discharge planning?
-Informed consent is the process through which a person freely agrees to proceed with a specific treatment, having been fully briefed on the potential risks, benefits, and alternatives.
+Informed consent is the process through which a person freely agrees to proceed with a specific treatment after being fully briefed on the potential risks, benefits, and alternatives.
 This process is essential for protecting them from being coerced into decisions that may not align with their best interests, preferences, or beliefs.

-Health and social care providers must be well-versed in their jurisdictions’ legal obligations surrounding informed consent.
-Obtaining informed consent helps protect providers from liability for known complications that arise without negligence and goes beyond merely securing a signature.
+Health and social care providers must be well-versed in their jurisdictions’ legal obligations regarding informed consent.
+Obtaining informed consent helps protect providers from liability for known complications that arise without negligence.
+It goes beyond merely securing a signature.
 It involves a comprehensive discussion and a shared understanding between the provider and the person they serve.

 ⇒ Read more about Care After Hospital Discharge.